Music

 Year 8

 The aim for Year 8 is to develop understanding of the fundamentals in music from Year 7 into more complex compositions and performance frameworks.
-World music and musical forms are introduced as dedicated units, within which the musical elements are discussed.
+Music from other continents are explored and the musical elements are embedded through both performance and composition.

 The units are as follows: